Manor houses of Polish-Lithuanian nobility: 19th–20th centuries

 Since the 19th century, richer residences (palaces) were termed manors (dwór), while the more modest homes of provincial nobility were called little manors (dworek).

 Many Polish and Lithuanian noble families lost their ancestral manor houses and lands after the failed uprisings against the Russian Empire, as Tsarist authorities confiscated manors owned by families who supported the uprisings.

 In Lithuania, after the abolition of serfdom in 1861, many manor estates lost ownership of the nearby towns and villages, as peasants were no longer the property of the manor's lord.
 During the Lithuanian Land Reforms of 1922, almost every manor's land size was greatly reduced and the land was redistributed to landless peasants.
 After Lithuania was occupied by Soviets in 1944, the manor houses themselves and their remaining land were nationalized and repurposed, mostly as schools, living quarters or administrative centers of collective farms.

 In Poland, the ideologically-driven nationalization policies and architectural preservation guidelines enacted during the early years of the communist Polish People's Republic contributed to the destruction of many manor houses.
 Before World War II, there were tens of thousands of manors.
 Today, only over 2,000 remain, often in very poor condition.

-Influences
+Influence

+The railway station at Gdynia in manor style built in 1923 by architect Romuald Miller; destroyed during the Second World War; at the location of today's station Gdynia Główna.

 Manor architecture influenced church buildings and, by the mid-19th century, impacted peasant and small-town architecture as well.
 Inns and smithies were built in a similar style.
 In the 17th and 18th centuries, a view emerged that identified the manor architecture with 'Polishness', treating it as 'native' and 'unique'.
 It gained particular traction in the 19th century during the period of Romanticism, leading to the creation of the dworek style (styl narodowy or styl dworkowy) — an urban or suburban villa from the first half of the 20th century, in which public utility buildings, such as railway stations, were also designed in Poland.
 The dworek style design was popular in the Second Polish Republic, and is still inspiring some modern Polish manors.